Trump to meet North Korea's Kim on DMZ between the two Koreas

 It will be the third time in just over a year that Trump and Kim have met, and four months since their second summit in Hanoi, Vietnam broke down.

-“When a third summit between the United States and North Korea happens will depend what change today’s meeting will make,” Moon told a joint news conference with Trump.
+Moon, who will accompany Trump on the visit to the heavily fortified border, said that a third summit between the United States and North Korea would depend on what happened on Sunday.

-Trump and Moon will visit the heavily fortified border together.
+Moon said he and Trump agreed on the significance of “simultaneous, parallel” implementation of an agreement Trump and Kim reached at their first summit in Singapore last year.

+Both sides agreed in Singapore to rebuild relations and work towards the denuclearization of the Korean peninsula.

 Trump wanted to visit during a 2017 trip to South Korea but heavy fog prevented it.

-Moon said earlier a handshake between Trump and Kim at the DMZ would be a historic event, and would give hope for progress in their dialogue.

-“It would set a significant milestone in the process of achieving complete denuclearization and lasting peace on the Korean peninsula,” Moon told Trump.

-Kim and Moon held their historic first summit in the zone last year, which preceded the first U.S.-North Korean summit in Singapore in June last year.
+Kim and Moon held their historic first summit in the DMZ last year, which preceded the first U.S.-North Korean summit in Singapore.

 Moon has championed efforts to end hostilities between North Korea and the United States, vowing to play a mediator role in nudging North Korea into giving up its nuclear weapons in exchange for sanctions relief and security guarantees.